Preparing students for the demands of the emerging futures

 in the creative and cultural sectors of our digital age.

-The Media Arts Cultures programme is developed between four consortium partners.
+The Media Arts Cultures programme is developed between five consortium partners.
 The curriculum draws upon the strengths of each partner and offers students an unusual chance to study on the culture of media arts in Europe.

 In the MediaAC curricula, the students will achieve for the first time internationally advanced historical and theoretical knowledge in Media Arts in an innovative combination with creative, artistic, curatorial, and technological practices.
 They will get language competences and intercultural training for European and world-wide cooperation (especially Asia).